October 23, 2024

 Hoka Trail Code GTX Review

-My Hoka Trail Code GTX review is based on a bunch of day hikes that I hand-picked to test the boot's support, comfort, weather protection, traction, and more.
-These took place in Pennsylvania in March and April, 2023, shortly after the Trail Code was released.
+My Hoka Trail Code GTX review is based on a bunch of day hikes in both Pennsylvania and New Mexico.
 (Disclosure: I won these boots in a raffle for outdoor industry pros who attended optional training on hiking footwear technology sponsored by GORE-TEX.)
-As always, this is an independent review (not a sponsored post) based on my personal experience wearing and testing the new Trail Code GTX.
-I'll continuously update this review if I discover additional strengths or limitations of this brand-new hiking boot.
+As always, this is an independent review (not a sponsored post) based on my personal experience wearing and testing the new Trail Code GTX over more than 100 miles.
+I'll continuously update this review if I discover additional strengths or limitations of HOKA's newest hiking boot.

 As of right now, I'm adding the Hoka Trail Code GTX to my list of the best lightweight hiking boots.
 Here's why it's tentatively emerged as my favorite Hoka hiking boot: